Alexey-Saldyrkine/compile_time_tools/docs/mutable.md

 struct consteval_mutable;
 ```

-storageR is the incomplete type that will be used to store information about the mutable
+storageR is the incomplete type that will be used to store information about the mutable.

-search_hint is used when searching for the latest value of the mutable
+search_hint is used when searching for the latest value of the mutable.

 key is a reflection used to uniquely identify a consteval_mutable within the storage type.